THE LOS ANGELES TIMES SAYS:

-Dubbed the "Cloud Contract Advisor" by Computerworld, Trappler has presented at numerous events, including Cloud Expo, Gartner Catalyst, CA World, Security Threats Conference, IT Sourcing and Procurement Summit, Educause Annual Conference, The Business of Cloud Computing Conference, and the Security Professionals Conference.
-He writes a monthly column for Computerworld regarding cloud computing contracts, co-authored the book "Contracting for Cloud Services", and has published articles on cloud contracting and open source software for Educause Quarterly.
+Dubbed the "Cloud Contract Advisor" by Computerworld, Trappler has presented at numerous events, including Cloud Security Alliance (CSA) Congress, IAPP Privacy Academy, Cloud Expo, Gartner Catalyst, CA World, Security Threats Conference, IT Sourcing and Procurement Summit, Educause Annual Conference, The Business of Cloud Computing Conference, and the Security Professionals Conference.
+He has written a monthly column for Computerworld regarding cloud computing contracts, co-authored the book "Contracting for Cloud Services", and has published articles on cloud contracting and open source software for Educause Quarterly.
 Trappler has lectured at UCLA and the Polytechnic Institute of New York University, and developed and teaches "Cloud Computing Risk Mitigation Via Contract Negotiation & Vendor Management", the original seminar focused on cloud computing contract issues.

-As Director of Software Licensing for the University of California, Los Angeles (UCLA), Trappler has successfully negotiated over 40 enterprise-wide IT procurement agreements resulting in client-centric terms and conditions with vendors including Microsoft, Adobe, SPSS, Elluminate, Autodesk and Sophos.
+As Director of Software Licensing for the University of California, Los Angeles (UCLA), Trappler successfully negotiated over 40 enterprise-wide IT procurement agreements resulting in client-centric terms and conditions with vendors including Amazon Web Services, Microsoft, SurveyMonkey, Adobe, SPSS, Blackboard, Autodesk and Sophos.
 These agreements have generated over $7.5 million in cost reductions per year and provide 188,000 licenses to over 228 operating units.